Wife of Texas police chief forced to resign over mistress drama files for divorce

 A recent report from The Daily Mail said that Collier had also had relations with eight least eight other women, not including a fiancée.

 On Jan.
-28, Collier was arrested by the Texas Rangers and charged with tampering with a government document with the intent to defraud.
+28, Collier was arrested by the Texas Rangers and charged with Htampering with a government document with the intent to defraud.

 "Collier allegedly sent a text message to the victim with a fraudulent government record attached.
 The document was a fraudulent marriage annulment," Texas Department of Public Safety Sgt.
 Cindy Barkley told MyHighPlans.